 - NCFE’s approach to awarding for 2020-21 – see the document linked on the right

-- Teacher Assessed Grade (TAG) approach for Functional Skills – information from the Federation of Awarding Bodies (FAB)
+- Teacher Assessed Grade (TAG) approach for Functional Skills – information linked on the right and below

 - availability of online assessment for Functional Skills qualifications